 There wasn’t much culture involved Just the basics, so everything was smooth

 The team was mostly family and close friends we both grew up with hence it was a close knit team

 The I do part, “Kiss the bride part”, the Vows as well as Dancing the night out

 What was your wedding style?

 Smart and formal for the ceremony.
-Reception was smart casual and had a cocktail feel.
+The guests wore smart casual at the reception since it had a cocktail feel.

 Tell us about your wedding dress

 I still love the view and pictures.
 It was the most beautiful thing that caught the eye and the heart.
 I love how it was modest yet simple but at the same time had that “wow” effect.

 We should never worry about a lot because the most important thing on the day is saying I do.
 As long the rings are there and the marriage license is ready, all will be well.
 Ladies should know what they want.
 Never go beyond what you can afford – always avoid debts because there is life after marriage.
 On your day just dance the day out …weddings are about celebrations!

 Photographer: lime lite Media (weddings.limelite.co.zw and limelite.co.zw.
 Contacts are 0733 341 369, 0773 960 167, 0713 004 382)